24rahul/presentiq/README.md

 **PresentIQ** - Elevating medical education through intelligent feedback

-*Developed by Rahul Gorijavolu, Johns Hopkins University School of Medicine*
+*Created by Rahul Gorijavolu and Emily Zhao at the Johns Hopkins University School of Medicine*